 Activating mutations in the RAS genes are observed in 9-30% of all cancers and have been associated with sensitivity and resistance to a number of targeted anti-cancer therapeutics.
 16 Cancers in which NRAS mutations are observed include colorectal, lung, thyroid cancers and melanoma.

-According to ESMO6, NCCN17, ASCO18 and the CAP/AMP/ASCO guidelines19, genotyping of clinically actionable mutations at a sensitivity of 5% in RAS genes exon 2 (codons 12 and 13), exon 3 (codons 59 and 61) and exon 4 (codons 117 and 146) is now mandatory on tumor tissue (either primary or metastasis) of all metastatic colorectal cancers, since the presence of these mutations correlate with the lack of response to certain anti-EGFR antibody therapies.
-About 5% of all metastatic colorectal tumors harbor mutations in exons 2, 3 and 4 of the NRAS gene.
-In metastatic colorectal cancer BRAF mutation status should be assessed alongside the assessment of tumor RAS mutational status for prognostic assessment (the presence of a BRAF mutation indicates poor prognosis).
-Using liquid biopsies for NRAS-BRAF testing is minimally invasive, fast and easy to perform and can be used as an alternative or complement to tissue testing to determine the RAS mutation status at diagnosis.
+According to ESMO6, NCCN17, ASCO18 and the CAP/AMP/ ASCO guidelines19, genotyping of clinically actionable mutations at a sensitivity of 5% in RAS genes exon 2 (codons 12 and 13), exon 3 (codons 59 and 61) and exon 4 (codons 117 and 146) is now mandatory on tumor tissue (either primary or metastasis) of all metastatic colorectal cancers, since the presence of these mutations correlate with the lack of response to certain anti-EGFR antibody harbor mutations in exons 2, 3 and 4 of the NRAS gene.20 In metastatic colorectal cancer BRAF mutation status should be assessed alongside the assessment of tumor RAS mutational status for prognostic assessment (the presence of a BRAF mutation indicates poor prognosis).
+Using liquid biopsies for NRAS testing is minimally invasive, fast and easy to perform and provides an excellent solution to study these mutations in different cancer types and lesions.
+Recent research data^{24,25} suggest that in about 16% of patients, mutations may develop in codon 492 of the EGFR gene as a mechanism of resistance, to the anti-EGFR antibody therapies such as cetuximab.